 A cookie is a small data file, which we save on your computer to keep track of what is happening during your visit and to recognise the computer.
 A cookie is not a programme and does not contain viruses.

 These cookies are required in order for the website to provide a service, which the end user has explicitly requested.
-This could for example, be cookies, which are used to make the shopping basket work.
+This could for example be cookies, which are used to make the shopping basket work.

 Operation and optimisation cookies

 - We use Google Analytics to analyse how users are using the website.
-The information gathered by the cookie about your use (traffic data, including your IP adress) is transmitted to, and stored on Googles servers.
+The information gathered by the cookie about your use (traffic data, including your IP adress) is transmitted to, and stored on, Google’s servers.

 Marketing – anonymous tracking across websites

 These cookies are used to track users across their visits to several websites.
-These cookies can be used to build profiles, which show which searches each user has made, or which pages they have visited.
+The cookies can be used to build profiles, which show which searches each user has made, or which pages they have visited.
 These cookies can store data, which identifies the individual user or which contains specific information about the user.
 Anonymous data may be shared with a third party.

 Marketing – targeted advertising

 These cookies are used to track search and reading habits.
 The information gathered is used to display personalised marketing content, such as banner ads.
 The use of these cookies may involve the storage and use of personal identifiable information for the display of customised content and/or sharing of this data with a third party for the same purpose.
 Any information, which is stored with the use of these cookies, may be resold to a third party.